BCSC Title Services

 The vision of the Bartholomew Consolidated School Corporation's Title I Program is to provide services and resources for eligible students, educators, and families.
 Cooperative efforts among state, school, home, and community will ensure high expectations for Title I programs that result in educational excellence for students.

-Title I provides financial assistance to local educational agencies (LEAs) and schools with high numbers or high percentages of children from low-income families.
-Title I is designed to help students served by the program to achieve proficiency on challenging state academic standards.
-Both schoolwide and targeted assistance programs must use instructional strategies based on scientifically based research and implement parental involvement activities.
+Title I is a federal education program that provides additional funding to school districts.
+Title I provides financial assistance to schools with high percentages of children from low-income families to help ensure that all children achieve proficiency on challenging state academic achievement standards.
+Both schoolwide and targeted assistance programs must use instructional strategies based on evidence based research and family engagement activities.

 How does my state and school district receive Title I dollars?